In this post, I would like to talk a little bit about quantum physics and photons in terms of quantum mechanics.

 However, if the black hole is consistent it means that a 16MW and a 1 GHz lasers will be able to create a mini black hole in a nm^3 space!

-It is possible since The photon as a gauge boson therefore the amount of photons in one space can be unlimited.
+It is possible since The photon as a gauge boson therefore the number of photons in one space can be unlimited.

 Physicists continue to hypothesize grand unified theories that connect these four gauge bosons with the eight gluon gauge bosons of quantum chromodynamics; however, key predictions of these theories, such as proton decay, have not been observed experimentally.